Lettex/led-rate-limiter/README.md

 - `setIfNotExists(key, { rate, per })`: Sets the rate limit for a specific key if it does not already exist.
 - `checkLimit(key)`: Checks if a request can be made under the current rate limit for a specific key.
 Waits if the limit is reached.
+- `canMakeRequest(key,willMakeRequest = true)`: Checks if a request can be made under the current rate limit for a specific key without waiting.

 ## Installation